Luke Armstrong: Return to Middlesbrough and loans

 On 16 July 2018, Armstrong joined National League club Gateshead on loan until the end of the season.
 On 29 July 2018, he notably scored a hat-trick against his former club Blyth Spartans during a 3–1 victory in a friendly at Croft Park.
 After scoring on his Heed début, Armstrong would score two goals against Salford City in a 2–1 victory.
 He went on to make 18 appearances for the club, during which he scored a further seven goals, by the time his loan was cut short by parent club Middlesbrough on 31 December 2018.

-Upon his return to Middlesbrough, Armstrong would sign a new two and a half year contract with the Championship club, before being shipped out on loan to Accrington Stanley of League One on 11 January 2019.
+Upon his return to Middlesbrough, Armstrong would sign a new two-and-a-half-year contract with the Championship club, before being shipped out on loan to Accrington Stanley of League One on 11 January 2019.
 He made his debut for the club the next day, in a goalless League One tie versus Bristol Rovers at the Wham Stadium.

 Salford City

-On 26 July 2019, Armstrong joined newly promoted League Two outfit Salford City on a permanent transfer, signing a three year contract.
+On 26 July 2019, Armstrong joined newly promoted League Two outfit Salford City on a permanent transfer, signing a three-year contract.
 He scored his first goal against Walsall, opening the scoring in a 3–0 triumph as Salford won away for the first time in the English Football League.

 On 7 December 2020, Armstrong joined Hartlepool United until the end of the 2020–21 season on loan.
-Armstrong scored a brace on his debut for Hartlepool in a 2–0 win against King's Lynn.
-Armstrong went on to score 15 goals in all competitions for Pools, including one in their 2021 National League play-off Final win against Torquay United.
+Armstrong scored a brace the following day on his debut for Hartlepool in a 2–0 win against King's Lynn Town.
+Armstrong went on to score 15 goals in all competitions for Pools, including one in their 2021 National League play-off final win against Torquay United.

 Harrogate Town

 On 26 June 2021 it was announced that he has signed for Harrogate Town for an undisclosed fee.
 Armstrong signed a new contract at the end of the 2021–22 season that would keep him at the club until the summer of 2025.

+Ahead of the start of the 2023–24 season, after the club had rejected transfer bids for him, Armstrong made himself unavailable for selection.
+On the final day of the summer transfer window, Wrexham agreed terms with Harrogate to sign Armstrong.
+However, the deal was not completed before the 23:00 deadline, therefore Armstrong remained a Harrogate Town player.
+In a club statement, Wrexham said the "required documentation and clearance requests could not be completed in time and Armstrong's registration has been rejected".

+Carlisle United

+On 18 December 2023, it was announced that Armstrong would join League One club Carlisle United when the transfer window opens on 1 January 2024.
+The move was confirmed on 4 January 2024, Armstrong joining for an undisclosed fee on a three-and-a-half-year contract.
+He scored his first Carlisle goal in a 2–1 away defeat to Barnsley.

+On 24 January 2025, Armstrong joined Scottish Premiership club Motherwell on loan for the remainder of the season.